Natalie Dormer: In the media

-Dormer ran the London Marathon in 2014, in support of Barnardo's, and in 2016, this time alongside 900 other runners all in support of the NSPCC and Childline.
+Dormer ran the London Marathon in 2014, in support of Barnardo's, and in 2016, this time alongside 900 other runners all in support of the NSPCC (The National Society for the Prevention of Cruelty to Children) and Childline.
 Since running the marathon, she has been heavily involved in supporting the work of the NSPCC in general, and Childline in particular.

 On World Humanitarian Day in 2016, Dormer gave a speech at the United Nations headquarters to "highlight the plight of refugees".
 Dormer highlighted the violence suffered by women and girls, then demanded that men and boys be "engaged" in the conversation.
 In 2017, returning to her feminist roots, Dormer went on holiday to Tanzania with the development and humanitarian organisation Plan International to ban child marriage.

-In a 2018 interview, Dormer said she does not use social media due to concern of being misquoted.
+In a 2018 interview, Dormer said she does not use social media due to concern about being misquoted.
 Regarding her appearances in film and television where she performed nude, Dormer said, "To set the record straight, I have never been comfortable doing sex or nude scenes.
 Are you joking?
 How many people would be?
 My job specification is finding motivation in the text.
 I turned down roles involving sex, solely because of the way I am misrepresented.
 I'm terrified of perpetuating that clickbait image of me."

 In 2019, Dormer was made the NSPCC ambassador for Childline and began her role by spending the night at the London Childline call centre.
-She supported the NSPCC Christmas Carol Service in 2020 and in August 2021 it was announced that she would be recording the audiobook for Pantosaurus And The Power Of PANTS, the NSPCC's book for children designed to give families an age-appropriate way of discussing consent.
+She supported the NSPCC Christmas Carol Service in 2020 and in August 2021 it was announced that she would be recording the audiobook for Pantosaurus and the Power Of PANTS, the NSPCC's book for children designed to give families an age-appropriate way of discussing consent.

 In 2021, she appeared on the podcast of the founder of Childline, Dame Esther Rantzen, to support the charity, saying: "I genuinely believe, other than climate change, that children are the most important thing and it's an absolute scandal that we don't put our children first and foremost in everything...
 The NSPCC tagline that 'Every Childhood is Worth Fighting For'; I believe that so strongly."
+In 2024, she was made an honorary member of the NSPCC's council.